-Kids learn how to perform basic tasks such as making their bed, packing their school bag, putting their dirty clothes in the wash.
+Kids learn how to perform basic tasks such as making their bed, packing their school bags, putting their dirty clothes in the wash.
 This will enable them to become independent human beings and take care of their own basic needs.
-Later on in life, when they step out of the secure home that you have provided for them, they will not suddenly have to learn basic skills that should come naturally to young adults.
+Later on in life, when they step out of the secure home that you have provided for them, they will not suddenly have to learn necessary skills that should come naturally to young adults.

 - Brushing their teeth twice a day ensures great dental health.